aws-samples/non-profit-blockchain/ngo-lambda/README.md

 ![Architecture Diagram](./Lambda%20API%20AMB%20Workshop%20Diagram.png)

 ## Step 1 - Create the Fabric user
+On the Fabric client node.

 Register and enroll an identity with the Fabric Certificate Authority (CA).
 You will use this identity within the Lambda function.
 In the example below you are creating a user named `lambdaUser` with a password of `Welcome123`.
 The password is optional and one will be generated if not provided.
-The credentials will be written into `$CERTS_FOLDER/lambdaUser/keystore` and `$CERTS_FOLDER/lambdaUser/signcerts`.
+Enrolling the new user will download the credentials from Fabric CA and store them in the temporary folders `/tmp/certs/lambdaUser/keystore` and `/tmp/certs/lambdaUser/signcerts`.
+From there they will be written as secrets to AWS Secrets Manager.

-Set environment variables for the username and password of the Fabric user you will be creating, as well as a folder for storing the credentials.
+Set environment variables for the username and password of the Fabric user you will be creating.

 ```
 export FABRICUSER=lambdaUser